IntentSoftware/docs/articles/tutorials/create_an_aspnetcore_web_app.md

-# Getting started - create an ASP.NET Core web app
+# Getting started - Create an ASP.NET Core web app

-This guide will take you through the steps required to create a functioning ASP.NET Core web application using some of the open-source Modules created by the Intent team.
-The aim is to introduce the main functions of Intent Architect, and show how you can describe your system in high-level models and allow a set of Modules to realize that into technology specific code (ASP.NET Core technologies in this guide).
+The aim of this tutorial is to familiarize you with the interface of Intent Architect while learning the value of using visual models to design the application and generate code using different Modules.

 The app manages a database of movie titles.
 In this guide, you will learn how to:
  - Create a workspace and application from an _Application Template_.